-Nordstrom Anniversary Sale 2022: Best Menswear Deals Under $100 From Nike, Ralph Lauren & More - E!
+Nordstrom Anniversary Sale 2022: Best Menswear Deals From Nike, Ralph Lauren & More Starting at $9 - E!
 Online

 The menswear section of the Nordstrom Anniversary Sale has over 1,600 items including clothing, shoes, accessories, cologne and grooming products.
 The sale has everything you need to transition your closet from summer to fall, and you'll find amazing deals on top brands like Nike, Polo Ralph Lauren, Vince, Tom Ford, AllSaints, Vans, BOSS, Adidas and more.

-If you're on a budget, you can find some pretty solid finds for less than $100, and even less than $50!
+If you're on a budget, you can find some pretty solid finds for less than $100 and some as low as $9.
 We've rounded up some of our favorite menswear deals under $100.
 Check those out below.

 The Best Nordstrom Anniversary Sale Deals on Menswear